-This quick and tasty recipe for skillet cheesy fajita nachos can be on the table in less than 30-minutes and is a great way to use up leftover turkey (or chicken!).
+This quick and tasty recipe for cheesy fajita skillet nachos is packed with flavor and can be on the table in less than 30-minutes!

 So??
 If you were cooking for/celebrating the big holiday last week, how did it go?

 I’ve seriously been dying of curiosity all weekend.
 If you can spare a few minutes, I’d love to know what you made, how you celebrated, what worked, what didn’t!
 I live for details like that.

 It ended up just being our little family, which was wonderful, but we missed out on the crazy energy of a larger Thanksgiving crowd.